Playground Project Planning 101

 4: Theme

 Once all the boring stuff is out of the way, the fun part can start – the theme!
-Making a plan for the layout and design is one of the fun parts of playground project planning, as you can be as creative as you like and focus on creating an environment that spurs on children’s imagination.
+Making a plan for the layout and design is one of the fun parts of playground project planning.
+You can be as creative as you like and focus on creating an environment that spurs children’s imagination.

-Once you’ve decided a creative theme, you can start matching the equipment and surfacing you choose to your theme, in order to bring a sense of cohesion to the area.
-Think about the colours you’re using, any artwork detailed on the play equipment, patterns you can work into the safety surfacing.
+Once you’ve decided on a creative theme, you can start matching the equipment and surfacing you choose to your theme.
+This is important because it can bring a sense of cohesion to the area.
+Think about the colours you’re using, any artwork detailed on the play equipment, and patterns in the safety surfacing.
 Your goal is to create a space where children’s creative play is inspired by their surroundings, so vibrancy is a must.

 5: Inclusivity

-Playgrounds should be a space for everybody, regardless of ability.
-Every child deserves to play with their friends, and playgrounds should be a facilitating space that enables that to happen for children of all abilities.
+Your playground project should be a space for everybody, regardless of ability.
+Every child deserves to play with their friends.
+Therefore, playgrounds should be a facilitating space that enables that to happen for children of all abilities.
 When planning out your play area, you should be ensuring that as much of the playground as possible is inclusive.
 This means all children should be able to use and enjoy the play area, regardless of their abilities.

 Luckily, the playground industry has lots of great options that mean everyone can be part of the fun.
 During your planning process, you should be considering what differences you need to account for – is there play equipment that wheelchair users could access?
 Is there a quiet area for children with sensory processing issues to go to?